semond/golden-borders/README.md

 `--exp TEXT`
 : This is the exponent of the factor.
 Simply a convenience for the golden ratio.
 The default is `1`, except for `factor = golden`, in which case it's `1.5`.

+# Miscellaneous

+The code is formatted using the [Black](https://github.com/ambv/black) code style.

 # License